 - Guide to the Law and National Regulations

-- Guide to the National Quality Standard (NB: this is an 18MB file)
+- Guide to the National Quality Standard

 - Guide to Developing a Quality Improvement Plan

 - Inclusion Support

 The NSW Department of Education and Communities' Early Childhood Education and Care Directorate regulates the operation of early childhood education and care services for children from birth to school age.
 The Directorate provides a regular online newsletter, EC Extra, providing updates and information of relevance to services across NSW.
 Click here to access previous issues and to subscribe to EC Extra.
 The Directorate has an excellent Frequently Asked Questions (FAQ) page on the NQF and the current NSW Regulation.
 Click here to access the FAQ page.

 Click here for Early Childhood Directorate contact details.

 Changes to the National Regulations